parblelabs/parble-python/docs/user_guide.rst

 File Upload
 ^^^^^^^^^^^

-To upload a file, you just need to pass a file-like object to :py:func:`parble.ParbleSDK.upload_file`.
+To upload a file, you just need to pass a file-like object to :py:func:`parble.ParbleSDK.files.post_file`.

 You need to explicitly provide the filename, and optionally the content type of your file - this gives an hint about your file type; if not set it will be inferred during processing.

-You can also use :py:func:`parble.ParbleSDK.files.upload_path` to upload a file located at the provided path.
+You can also use :py:func:`parble.ParbleSDK.files.post` to upload a file located at the provided path.

 .. code-block:: python